laurenskz/lighthouse2/docs/PBRT_support.md

 - Support for participating media (`MakeNamedMedium` and `MediumInterface`).
 - This implementation supports rendering `RGBSpectrum` (as `float3`) only. `SampledSpectrum`s (describing intensity for a number of light frquency bins) is not supported.
 - Not all materials are supported.
 Complicated ones such as `Hair` require a lot of extra code, while others should be relatively easy to add when necessary for a scene.
+- Bumpmapping is not implemented yet.

 Note there are a bunch of `TODO` comments spread across the code.
 These range from simple items to those requiring major architectural changes to the project, which have been deemed out of scope for this implementation.

 ## Bugs
 - Rotation and/or transformed skydome loading goes the wrong way around an axis
-- Certain materials appear lighter than they should be:
-  - Uber material Ks on the `chopper-titan` scene
+- Uber material Ks on the `chopper-titan` scene looks lighter than it should be
-  - Textured surfaces in the kitchen scene
+- Window slits in the `dining-room` scene do not cast proper shadows on the wall
-  - Textured floor in "The Breakfast Room"
-- Objects with flipped normals (see the drawers in the kitchen scene) have a darker reflection (why?)
-- Overall, scenes look much duller, darker, and less detailed than their online renderers.
-Look at the kitchen scene and breakfast room from Benedikt Bitterli, or the glass of water splashing.
-The last one even has a black background towards the edges, which is totally not the case in the images on the website.
-- The directional light - despite seeming implemented properly - massively overbrightens everything (see lamp scene).
+  - Can be skydome transformation and the distant light source

 ## Update after rebase on top of master:
 - Darker reflection on flipped normals is fixed